PrinceNiyonshuti/zigama/README.md

 ## About - Zigama

-Banking backend app builded using laravel and sanctum for depositing , withdrawing and being able to transfer money to another account.
+Banking system backend app builded using laravel and sanctum for depositing , withdrawing and being able to transfer money to another account.

 ### Frontend